The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 1. Bargain hunt at the local markets

-Bali's markets are a must-visit for bargain hunters and souvenir shoppers alike.
-From Ubud's famous Art Market to the Sanur Night Market, the island is home to a variety of bustling bazaars where you can haggle for anything from clothing and jewellery to artwork and spices.
+Bali's markets are a must-visit for bargain hunters, souvenir shoppers and foodies.
+Some of Bali’s best markets include the popular Ubud Art Market, the Gianyar Night Market and Bali’s largest, the Badung Market in Denpasar.
+At these bustling bazaars you can haggle for anything from clothing and jewellery to artwork and spices.
 Remember to bring cash and an adventurous spirit, and try the street food while you're there.

 2. Tour the island on bike